Proyag/Proyag.github.io/_pages/about.md

 I'm a PhD student working on **machine translation** at the [Institute for Language, Cognition and Computation (ILCC)](http://web.inf.ed.ac.uk/ilcc), which is part of the School of Informatics at the [University of Edinburgh](https://www.ed.ac.uk/).
 I'm working under the supervision of Dr. [Kenneth Heafield](https://kheafield.com/) as a member of the [StatMT](https://www.wiki.ed.ac.uk/display/statmt/People) group.

-I'm also working as an Applied Scientist Intern at [Amazon Web Services (AWS)](https://aws.amazon.com/machine-learning/language/).
+I also recently finished working as an Applied Scientist Intern at [Amazon AWS AI](https://aws.amazon.com/ai/) and will be at the [University of Zurich](https://www.cl.uzh.ch/en.html) for a research visit till May 2023.

 My current focus is on using multi-encoder models to provide additional context to neural machine translation models to analyse and improve them.
 In general, I'm interested in analysis of neural machine translation models, low-resource and multilingual machine translation, and multi-encoder neural architectures.
 To see some examples of things I've worked on, have a look at my [CV](/cv), [Publications](/publications), and [Projects](/projects) pages.